Discovering Mythology (Challenge Kit)

 • Patroclus, the beloved friend of Achilles, was killed pretending to be Achilles to get the morale of the Greeks to rise.
 His death made Achilles return to war, wanting revenge.

-• Hector killed Patroclus and became the hated enemy of Achilles.
+• Hector killed Patroclus and became Achilles' hated enemy.

 • The Trojans withdrew behind their protective walls as Achilles went on a rampage.
 Only Hector was left outside, and he fell to the angry hero.